ericPantarotto/react_ultimateCourse/_notes/notes.md

 To display the items sorted by whatever criteria we selected, we will just create a new *varialbe* which is then sorted by that criteria. **So we are not going to manipulate the original items array**.
 That state should stay unchanged.
 We will **not** create a *new state variable* here because that's totally unnecessary.

+### The Children Prop: Making a Reusable Button

+What if we could pass simply some *JSX* into the component and then the component could use that *JSX* and simply display it?

+the children prop is a prop that each React component automatically receives.
+And the value of the children prop is exactly what is between the opening and the closing tag of the component.

+**<span style='color: #495fcb'> Note:** It's actually one of its most useful features.
+And the reason for that is that it allows us to make our components truly reusable.
 <!---
 [comment]: it works with text, you can rename it how you want